mini-te/mini-te/README.md

 # Mini-TE

-Mini-TE: A Distributed Framework for Traffic Engineering of SDN Data Paths
+Mini-TE: A Distributed Framework for Traffic Engineering of SDN Data Paths.